Categories

 Within groups a culture develops comprising several memes, i.e., agreed values, norms, beliefs, and symbols.
 Values are those things that we hold “good”, norms are forms of behaviour expected from group members, beliefs those things that we hold true, and symbols are ceremonies, ornamentation, etc., which identify us as being members of the group.
 Memes are subject to a process like that of gene selection.
 They will survive and propagate if they are fit for their environment or fall into disuse if they are not.
 It is not necessary, however, for a group to become extinct for a culture to expire.
 Nor is a culture necessarily linked to an ethnic group as multi-ethnic cultures are also possible.

-Culture propagates from generation to generation but, unlike biological inheritance, it can also propagate from group to group through social learning.
+Culture propagates from generation to generation but, unlike biological inheritance, it can also propagate from group to group through socialisation.
 If a culture is successful, it can be transferred by imitataion or by coercion.
 Thus, cultural evolution takes place through the exchange of ideas and practices, with the most successful cultures surviving and propagating whilst the less successful ones expire.
 This process is far more rapid and adaptive to changing circumstances than biological evolution.
 Significant changes can occur within a few generations or less.
 This has, for example, allowed us to populate different environmental niches, from the arctic to the desert.

 The evolution of our large brains has been very rapid and is thought to have been brought about by a process of positive feedback between cultural evolution and biological evolution with the former taking the lead.
 As groups became more complex and effective, they needed the greater skills and pro-social tendencies provided by larger brains.
 These, in turn, enabled groups to become yet more complex and effective.
 Because groups that co-operated well were more successful than those that did not, the individuals with the brains, skills, and attitudes needed to facilitate this were subject to natural selection and, thus, came to predominate.
 Although this process is speculative, mathematical modelling by Luke Rendell et al., of the University of St. Andrews, has shown it to be capable of producing strong selection pressures and the rapid evolution of biological traits.